Home > Pre-Approval vs Pre-Qualification

 Can I make an offer with just a pre-qualification letter?+

 Technically yes, but it puts you at a serious disadvantage in competitive markets.
-Sellers and listing agents know that pre-qualification is based on unverified, self-reported information.
-In multiple-offer situations, a pre-approval letter almost always wins over pre-qualification.
-In buyer's markets with less competition, pre-qualification may suffice for an initial offer, but you will still need full pre-approval before closing.
-Most real estate agents recommend getting pre-approved before seriously shopping.
+Sellers and listing agents know that pre-qualification is based on unverified, self-reported information and lacks the CFPB-defined 'application' threshold (12 CFR § 1026.2(a)(3)).
+In multiple-offer situations, a pre-approval letter almost always wins.
+In buyer's markets, pre-qualification may suffice for an initial offer, but you will still need full pre-approval before closing.

 Does pre-approval guarantee I will get the loan?+

 No. Pre-approval is a conditional commitment, not a final guarantee.
-Common reasons pre-approved buyers get denied at closing: the property appraises below the purchase price, you change jobs or lose income between pre-approval and closing, you take on new debt (buy a car, open credit cards), large unexplained deposits appear in your bank statements, or the title search reveals issues.
-Roughly 8-10% of pre-approved applications are ultimately denied.
+Final approval still requires CFPB Ability-to-Repay 8-factor verification (12 CFR § 1026.43(c)(2)).
+Common denial reasons at closing: the property appraises below the purchase price under USPAP / Fannie Mae B4-1 appraisal standards, you change jobs or lose income, you take on new debt, large unexplained deposits violate Fannie Mae B3-4.2.2 source-and-seasoning rules, or title search reveals issues.
+Roughly 8-10% of pre-approved applications are denied at final underwriting.

 How long does pre-approval take?+

-Online lenders (Rocket Mortgage, Better, SoFi) can provide pre-approval in 1-3 days if your documentation is straightforward.
+Online lenders (Rocket Mortgage, Better, SoFi) can provide pre-approval in 1-3 days if documentation is straightforward.
 Traditional banks and credit unions typically take 3-7 business days.
-Complex situations (self-employed income, multiple properties, recent credit events) may take 1-2 weeks.
-To speed the process, have all documentation ready before applying: 2 years of W-2s/tax returns, 30 days of pay stubs, 2-3 months of bank statements.
+Per CFPB rules at 12 CFR § 1026.19(e), the lender must issue a Loan Estimate within 3 business days of receiving the 'application' (six pieces of information: name, income, SSN, property address, estimated property value, loan amount).
+Complex situations (self-employed income per Fannie Mae B3-3.2, multiple properties, recent credit events) may take 1-2 weeks.

 Should I get pre-approved by multiple lenders?+

 Yes.
-Getting 3-5 pre-approvals lets you compare interest rates, fees, and closing costs.
-Multiple mortgage inquiries within a 45-day window count as a single hard inquiry on your credit report.
-The rate difference between lenders can be 0.25-0.50%, which translates to $50-$100/month on a $400,000 loan.
-Compare the Loan Estimate (LE) document from each lender, focusing on the APR (which includes fees) rather than just the interest rate.
+Per CFPB consumer guidance and the Equal Credit Opportunity Act (12 CFR § 1002), getting 3-5 pre-approvals lets you compare interest rates, fees, and closing costs.
+Multiple mortgage inquiries within a 45-day window count as a single hard inquiry on FICO scoring.
+Compare the Loan Estimate (CFPB-mandated form per 12 CFR § 1026.37) from each lender, focusing on the APR rather than just the interest rate.
+The APR includes lender fees and is the figure used in the CFPB QM rule's price test (12 CFR § 1026.43(e)(2)(vi)).

 What happens if I am denied pre-approval?+

-Denial is not permanent.
-Common fixes: DTI too high (pay down debts for 3-6 months), credit score too low (work on utilization and payment history for 3-12 months), insufficient documentation (gather missing paperwork), employment gaps (establish 2 years in current position), recent derogatory events (wait for required seasoning period: 2 years for bankruptcy, 3 years for foreclosure).
-Ask the lender for specific reasons and a timeline for reapplication.
+Per the Equal Credit Opportunity Act (12 CFR § 1002.9), the lender must issue a notice of action within 30 days.
+The notice includes the specific reasons for denial.
+Common fixes: DTI too high (pay down debts for 3-6 months per Fannie Mae B3-6-05 math), credit score too low (work on utilization and payment history for 3-12 months), insufficient documentation (gather missing paperwork), employment gaps (establish 2 years in current position per Fannie Mae B3-3.1), recent derogatory events (wait for required seasoning: FHA Handbook 4000.1 Section II.A.5.b sets 2 years for bankruptcy, 3 years for foreclosure).

 Does pre-qualification affect my credit score?+

-Pre-qualification typically involves a soft credit pull or no credit check at all, which has zero impact on your score.
+Pre-qualification typically involves a soft credit pull or no credit check, which has zero impact under FICO scoring rules.
 Pre-approval requires a hard credit inquiry, which may temporarily lower your score by 5-10 points.
-However, this minor impact is far outweighed by the benefits of having a verified pre-approval letter.
-The inquiry impact diminishes within a few months and falls off your report entirely after 2 years.
+The inquiry diminishes within a few months and falls off your report entirely after 2 years per the Fair Credit Reporting Act (15 U.S.C. § 1681c).